apache/cordova-docs/www/docs/en/10.x/guide/platforms/android/index.md

    installation
 2. Set the `ANDROID_SDK_ROOT` environment variable to the location of your Android SDK installation
-3. It is also recommended that you add the Android SDK's `tools`, `tools/bin`, and `platform-tools` directories to your `PATH`
+3. It is also recommended that you add the Android SDK's `cmdline-tools/latest/bin`, `emulator` and `platform-tools` directories to your `PATH`
+4. For apksigner and zipalign, the Android SDK's `build-tools` must also be added to your `PATH`

 #### OS X and Linux